sdpeaks/darcubox-nvim/README.md

 **Note: This is under development.**

 Hello!
-Thanks for checking out my project.
-I'm working on it solo, so there might be some rough edges.
+Thanks for checking out Darcubox.

-If you encounter problems or have ideas, please open an issue.
-Your input is valuable in improving the project.
+The project's goal is to create a high-contrast colorscheme(s) for Neovim (and other tools) that has beautiful defaults but is also customizable.

-Thanks for your interest!
+If you encounter issues or have ideas, please open an issue or send a pull request!

 ## Instalation